 It is a common misconception that if you are an “at-will” employee then you cannot claim wrongful termination.
 “At-will” employment means that the employee doesn’t have a contract with the employer and they can be terminated by the will of the company at any time.
 This is not an excuse or a pass for a company to commit wrongful termination.
 If an employer fires an employee based on a protected characteristic such as race then the employee has the grounds to claim wrongful termination.
 A wrongful termination has also occurred if the employer violates a statute or public policy.

 Getting fired is overwhelming alone.
 Getting wrongful termination for a protected right is even worse.
 It’s unfair when you get taken advantage of by your employer.
 When dealing with this delicate subject matter, you want someone who is experienced.
-Matthew A. Kaufman who is wrongful termination lawyer in Los Angeles CA has been dealing with cases like yours since 1993.
+Matthew A. Kaufman who is a wrongful termination lawyer in Los Angeles, CA has been dealing with cases like yours since 1993.
 He will use an aggressive approach to get you the compensation you deserve.
 You should get fired for not doing your job right not for a protected reason like having a disability.
-Contact the Los Angeles Employment Attorney at the Kaufman Law Firm for a free initial consultation using this contact form.
+Contact the Los Angeles Employment Attorney at The Kaufman Law Firm for an initial consultation using this contact form.
 Or you can give us a call at our local number 310-981-3404.

 Your job is more than just a source of income.
 It is a major part of your lifestyle.
 If you have been the victim of wrongful termination, wrongful demotion or any kind of discriminatory business practices, it is time to take action and contact a Ventura employment law attorney that can help.
 Attorney Matthew A. Kaufman and the team at The Kaufman Law Firm bring experience and a vast arsenal of legal resources to help clients recover the money they deserve.